david-a-wheeler/spdx-tutorial/README.md

 Note that unlike license expressions, tag names are case-sensitive.
 A few especially important tags are:

+* SPDXVersion: The version of the spec used, normally "SPDX-2.0".
+* DataLicense: The license for the license data itself (!); normally this is "CC0-1.0".
+  Note that this is *not* the license for the software or data being packaged.
+* Creator: Who or what created this SPDX file.
+This is in one of 3 formats:
+    - For a person: person name, optionally followed by email in parentheses.
+    - For an organization: organization name, optionally followed by email in parentheses.
+    - For a tool: toolidentifier-version
 * PackageName: The full name of the package as given by Package Originator.
 * PackageLicenseDeclared: The license identified in text in one or more files (for example a COPYING or LICENSE file) in the source code package.
 This field is not intended to capture license information obtained from an external source, such as the package website.
 * PackageHomePage: The package's home page URL.

-For example, a SPDX file with these lines states that this is the Foo package, and that the package maintainers declare that all the software in the package is released using the MIT license:
+For example, a SPDX file with these lines states that this uses the SPDX 2.0 format (the current one), the license information can be shared with everyone, it describes the Foo package, and the package maintainers declare that all the software in this package is released using the MIT license:

+    SPDXVersion: SPDX-2.0
+    DataLicense: CC0-1.0
     PackageName: Foo
     PackageLicenseDeclared: MIT